-- RQ1.1 Are there bad smells more studied than others (number of papers)?
+- RQ1.1 Are there bad smells significantly more studied than others?
 If so, is there any specific reason?
 Are bad smells studied alone or together with other bad smells (co-occurrences)? - Goal Identifying possible gaps in bad smell research in terms of the coverage of different kinds of smells in the papers.
-Another gap is the reason for analyzing specific bad smells. - RQ1.2 Has research improved the original catalogs of bad smells?
+An aspect of possible gaps that we also investigate is the reason for analyzing specific bad smells. - RQ1.2 Has research improved the original catalogs of bad smells?
 If so, does this improvement occur by the description of unpublished/new bad smells or by the specialization of existing bad smells? - Goal Identifying factors that may have some influence in the definition of new bad smells and if bad smell definitions have changed over time.